osmosis-labs/sqs/docs/architecture/routing.md

 #### API

-The dynamic min liquidity capitalization feature is enabled by default.
+The dynamic min liquidity capitalization feature is enabled by default with the fallback to the unversal default quote.

 For eligible routing endpoints:
 - `/router/quote`
 - `/router/custom-direct-quote`

+In some cases, clients may want to disable the fallback, preferring toerror rather than have a potential for bad route stemming from the low unoversal default.

-The query parameter of `disableMinLiquidityFallback` disables the routing using the dynamic min liquidity capitalization to use the universal default instead.
+The query parameter of `disableMinLiquidityFallback` disables the fallback, returning an error instead.